pranaysahith/k8-traffic-generator/docs/Win10.md

 ```
 kubectl get secret elasticsearch-es-elastic-user -o go-template="{{.data.elastic | base64decode}}"
 ```
 In some cases, it may be helpful to switch password protection for Elasticsearch off.
-For instance, a POD with pre-configured filebeat setup may need such access to send logs to the ELK.
+For instance, a POD with a pre-configured filebeat setup may need such access to send logs to the ELK.
 This may be achieved by adding the following to the
 ```
     config:
       xpack.security.authc: